Is there a story from your community that you would like to tell through film but don’t know where to start?

 Registration: Spaces are limited so you must register your interest.
 Please rsvp to Eloise on eloise @ script-to-screen.co.nz or ring the office on 09 360 5400.
 This workshop is aimed at ages 17+.
 Participants should be from the South Auckland community or have strong connections there.

-Learn about the key points of storytelling and forming a structure that will grab the audience
+Learn about the key points of what makes a great story for the screen and then how to go about writing it in a way that will grab the audience.

 12:30pm – 1:30pm: Lunch